cockroachdb/docs/v22.1/changefeed-for.md

     This cancellation behavior (i.e., close the underlying connection to cancel the changefeed) also extends to client driver usage; in particular, when a client driver calls `Rows.Close()` after encountering errors for a stream of rows.
 The pgwire protocol requires that the rows be consumed before the connection is again usable, but in the case of a core changefeed, the rows are never consumed.
 It is therefore critical that you close the connection, otherwise the application will be blocked forever on `Rows.Close()`.

 - In most cases, each version of a row will be emitted once.
 However, some infrequent conditions (e.g., node failures, network partitions) will cause them to be repeated.
 This gives our changefeeds an at-least-once delivery guarantee.
-For more information, see [Change Data Capture - Ordering Guarantees](use-changefeeds.html#ordering-guarantees).
+For more information, see [Ordering Guarantees](changefeed-messages.html#ordering-guarantees).
 - As of v22.1, changefeeds filter out [`VIRTUAL` computed columns](computed-columns.html) from events by default.
 This is a [backward-incompatible change](../releases/v22.1.html#v22-1-0-backward-incompatible-changes).
 To maintain the changefeed behavior in previous versions where [`NULL`](null-handling.html) values are emitted for virtual computed columns, see the [`virtual_columns`](changefeed-for.html#virtual-columns) option for more detail.

 ## Synopsis